 Fortune 6 / Jackpot Pick 6

-A Fortune or Jackpot Pick 6 is a Pick 6 with a twist.
-Just like in the Pick 6 you must pick the winner of 6 consecutive races.
-However, unlike the standard Pick 6, a Fortune 6 only pays out when there is one winning ticket.
-In a standard Pick 6 it is not uncommon for more than one player to have all six horses on a ticket.
-When this happens the pool is split among those who hold winning tickets.
-With the Fortune 6 if more than one player correctly picks all six horses, a consolation payout is made and the majority of the betting pool carries over to the next racing day.
-These wagers often have slightly different names, depending on the track.
-For example; at Gulfstream Park it is called the Rainbow 6, at NYRA tracks it's the Empire 6, and at Remington Park they have the Sooner 6ix.
-These wagers have a minimum/maximum wager amount, typically $.20 cents.
+In a standard Pick 6, it is not uncommon for more than one player to have all six horses on a ticket.
+When this happens the standard Pick 6 pool is split among those who hold winning tickets.
+With the Fortune 6, if more than one player correctly picks all six horses, a consolation payout is made and the majority of the betting pool carries over to the next racing day.
+These Fortune/Jackpot 6 wagers often have slightly different names that vary from track to track.

 The Jockey 7 is a specialty wager at Kentucky Downs.
 Players bet on jockey's mounts over 7 races.
 They can bet Win, Place, Show, Exacta, and Trifecta.
 Results are based on a points system for the jockey's finish in each race.
-The wager has its own track listing, which appears online as "Kentucky Downs Jockey 7".
-It is not available in our automated telephone wagering system.
+The wager has its own tracklisting, which appears online as "Kentucky Downs Jockey 7".
+It is, unfortunately, not available in our automated telephone wagering system.

 First place finishes earn 25 points, 2nd place earn 12 points, 3rd place earns 9 points, and 4th place earns 5 points.
 Please note, late scratches will receive 1 point.